gh4rib/My-NixOS/README.md

 ```

-### Important Cache Warning
+### ⚠️ Important Cache Warning

-You already have `[https://attic.xuyh0120.win/lantian](https://attic.xuyh0120.win/lantian)` explicitly defined in your `nix.settings.substituters` (which is the correct binary cache for the xddxdd kernels).
+Ensure `https://attic.xuyh0120.win/lantian` is explicitly defined in your `nix.settings.substituters`.

-However, NixOS evaluates caches *before* it tries to download the kernel.
+NixOS evaluates caches *before* downloading the kernel.
 If this is your first time enabling these kernels, it is highly recommended to run the rebuild command **twice**:

 1. Run it once on your standard setup so NixOS registers the new Lantian binary cache keys.
-2. Run it again to actually pull the CachyOS kernels.
+2. Run it again to pull the compiled CachyOS kernels.

-If you try to build it immediately and see it start compiling `gcc` or `linux`, cancel the build (`Ctrl+C`), verify your substituters are active, and try again!
+*(If you try to build immediately and see it start compiling `gcc` or `linux` from scratch, cancel the build (`Ctrl+C`), verify your substituters are active, and try again!)*